10100.1, 14101, 18111, 21151, 24931

 Example 1 – General CQ Call

-CQ CQ CQ DE G1ABC G1ABC G1ABC QSS 67R5 K
+CQ CQ CQ DE G1ABC G1ABC G1ABC K

 Example 2 – Specific Call